pjpawel/LightApi/README.md

 - [x] Serializing
 - [ ] Add OpenAPI generator
 - [x] Command and CommandLoader
-- [ ] Correct ContainerLoader and add ContainerTrait to inject services (partialy)
+- [ ] Test ContainerLoader and add ContainerTrait to inject services
 - [ ] Extend Command

 ### Needed extension in the future: